 Exploring Health Professions

-One of your first resources should be the vast amount of reading material on health professions and the health care industry.
 Reading articles, reviews, or personal stories from a specific health care sector will give you insight as to what a career in that field may be like.
-It is important to read and understand the context of each profession, the “mission”, the road to get there, and the lifestyles of professionals.
-Generally, Google is a great place to start to find a wide range of reading materials on careers in health care.
-More specifically, explorehealthcareers.org and the Occupational Outlook Handbook of the Bureau of Labor Statistics are excellent resources for up-to-date information on different health care sectors and career options.
+It is important to understand the context of each profession, the “mission”, the road to get there, and the lifestyles of professionals.
+In addition to general Google searches for information on careers in health care, check out explorehealthcareers.org and the Occupational Outlook Handbook of the Bureau of Labor Statistics for up-to-date information on different health care sectors and career options.
 Professional association websites are also useful for learning about a specific career area:

 - American Association of Medical Colleges: Information for students interested in becoming a medical doctor.